appvia/tako/docs/tutorials/simple-nodejs-app-ci-workflow.md

 Adjust your Kubernetes `staging` application parameters for each of the components as needed.
 This is done via Compose [extensions](../../docs/reference/config-params.md).

-Also, you'll find that Kev has bootstrapped a Skaffold config file (`skaffold.yaml`).
+Also, you'll find that Tako has bootstrapped a Skaffold config file (`skaffold.yaml`).
 If a `skaffold.yaml` file previously existed, then the additional profiles will be added there.

 Our CI pipeline will be using this Skaffold config file to power builds, pushes and deployments.